mikelikesbikes/jquery_tablesorter_live/README.markdown

 ## Caveats

 * Only supports text based input, radio/checkboxes, and text based selects.
 Support for most other types/combinations of form elements is coming.
-* On large tables the cache is entirely rebuilt every time an input element fires a change event.
-I plan to optimize this at some point, perhaps by triggering the update/appendCache events just before sorting occurs.
-Feel free to fork this repo if you need that functionality.
+* Updating the cache is done lazily right before sorting if the table is dirty.
+It is entirely possible to make this an optional setting, so that this can be optimized for the desired user experience.
+I've chosen lazy update for the default because it should be fast for small tables and almost certainly desirable for large tables (where building the cache is a significant overhead/performance concern).

 ## Contact